EFdee-BTLA/SEF_BTLA/BTLA-Changelog.md

 Changed wedge removal time to 0.3 seconds
 Improved Tactical Aids packs weight and bulk values Improved some weight values
-Improved Flashlight to look realistic (thanks to X Ray, meep and victorland for this) Added multiple reload sounds
-Added shell casings sounds to every type of ammo
-Added new sounds for a lot of weapons
-Added new foley sounds
-Tweaked some enemy archetypes
 Reduced movement speed
 Adjusted some protective equipment values
 New HUD paperdoll (Thanks Cafe for this)